mechagic/mechagic.github.io/src/about.md

     <br><br>
     I am some rando online that likes playing random games I sort of just post random stuff that has no substance whatsoever, aside from the rare art.
 I also recently got into some tarot stuff, but I don't post about it, I just find it interesting
     <br><br>
-    I am an aldernic, bigender, salmacian, and quoiromantic.
+    I am an bigender, salmacian, omnisexual and quoiromantic.
 I am also a neopronouns and xenogender user.
-I am quite literally a cockroach, I'm an alterbeing that's kintype is a cockroach
+I am quite literally a cockroach, I'm an alterbeing that's kintype is a cockroach.
     <br><br>
     Here are some useless facts about me: Minor, ENT-P, Earth Rat, and I won't have a lot of impact on life
     <br><br>